cdg77/tap-app/README.md

 	git ci -m '0.0.1'
 	git push heroku head:master -f

-		check to see if release works;
+	-check to see if release works:

+	heroku open

+	-if not:

-		if not: heroku rollback
+	heroku rollback

-		else
+	-else

 	git tag -a -m '0.0.1' 0.0.1
 	git push --tags